Quinoa Bowl Recipe with Roasted Tomatoes, Ricotta and Balsamic

 Another way you can go with this is to sauté the spinach with the mushrooms to wilt it, rather than having it crisp in the bowl.
 If you’re making this ahead and microwaving, the spinach will wilt in the microwave too, so really you can’t go wrong!

-If you’re loving the idea of a hearty grain bowl like this one, make sure to come back next week for another great recipe.
-In the meantime, try:
+If you’re loving the idea of a hearty salad like this one, try:

 - Southwestern Chopped Salad in a Mason Jar (try with freekeh or quinoa!)